 Ethics can be and will be integrated with algorithmic decisions.
 Philosophers will have a demand as many decisions will need to be made split second with examples coming from such endeavors as self driving cars.

 Happiness depends less on circumstances than on expectations.
 Humans are easily satiated.

-Inequality is likely to increase as those who control alogorithms will have tools to squeeze more.
-But it might not just be financial wealth, but also longevity as biotech will be more accessible to some. the future of the masses will depend upon the goodwill of a small elite.
+Inequality is likely to increase as those who control algorithms will have tools to squeeze more.
+But it might not just be financial wealth, but also longevity as biotech will be more accessible to some.
+The future of the masses will depend upon the goodwill of a small elite.
 Some nations with a tradition of liberalism such as France or New Zealand will more likely support the masses while those with a more capitalist tradition like that of the United States may well dismantle the welfare state.
 Newly emerging states like India and China, Brazil) are more likely to see an increase in inequality.

 Killing a few people in Belgium draws far more attention than killing hundreds in Nigeria or Iraq.

 Most people believe they are the centre of the world and their culture the linchpin of human history.
 Rather than denigrating other cultures Yuval, a Jew living and working in Israel makes a few points about "God's Chosen People."
 The universe is at least 13 billion years old with Earth being formed about 4.5 billion years ago.
 Humans have existed for at least 2 million years.
 Jerusalem was founded about 5,000 years ago which does not mean it is eternal.
 He also pointed out that Orthodox Jews usually hold the balance of power in Israel and have helped pass laws that curtail activities on the Sabbath including for secular Jews.

 Morality predates religion.
 He gives the example of pups playing until one bites too hard and they will not play with a bully.

 Author quote: "Questions you cannot answer are usually far better for you than answers you can not question."